 To us, success is a verb that looks forward, always conjugated in the future tense.
 Creating a sustainable future demands that we act ethically and with integrity today, guided at all times by our principles.
-We are proud to share with you our 2023 ESG Report, reflecting on a pivotal year for the Unox Group as we focused on sustainable growth, process optimization, and reinforcing our internal structures after a period of rapid expansion.
+We are proud to share with you our 2024 ESG Report, reflecting on a transformative year for the Unox Group-marked by continued investment in sustainable growth, energy efficiency, and the pursuit of long-term resilience.